loregamer/bg3-modding-docs/Osiris Scripting/1_Basics/Rules.md

 3. **One-Time Execution**: Rules only trigger when their conditions become true, not continuously while they are true.

 4. **No OR Conditions**: Osiris rule conditions can only be combined with AND, not OR.
 Use user-defined queries to implement OR-conditions.

+## Using the Story Editor

+When working with the Story Editor, remember:

+1. The editor has three separate panes for INIT, KB, and EXIT sections.
+2. In the KB pane, rules must follow the proper syntax with IF and THEN sections.
+3. Procedures defined in other goals are not directly visible in the editor, so you can't see their implementation.
+4. The editor will check syntax but cannot detect all logical errors.

 ## Next Steps